builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 "Bloated Repository" - Chapter 10, Responsibility

-"Have to add more RAM because the server keeps crashing" - Guy at bar

 Brian's GroovyScript story

 ## Lesson Learned Stories

-XML Creation requiring Approvals testing - Chapter 6, Testing

 Factories probably don't need an interface - Chapter 8, Coupling

-Understanding polymorphism was the key for understanding design patterns - Chapter 5, Patters

 Copy and Pasting code is a dead-give away for possible change - Chapter 9, Repetition

-Seeing patterns everywhere, you can overuse them.

-Making tradeoffs is normal, nothing is perfect.
-Software is pretty gray.

-It may take two, three, or four iterations until you are finally happy with something.
-Don't be happy because "it works" (React search page)

 Your customers will break things very quickly.
 Be flexible and open to change.
 Don't make assumptions because you believe something is ideal.
 (Fidel's POS refresh)